-The lijia 里甲 "village organization", also called liyi 里役 "village labour service", jiayi 甲役, zhengbian 正辦 or zhengyi 正役, was an organization of local defense as part of the system of labour corvée (yaoyi 徭役) and taxation during the Ming period 明 (1368-1644).
+The lijia 里甲 "village organization", also called liyi 里役 "village labour service", jiayi 甲役, zhengbian 正辦 or zhengyi 正役, was an organization of local defence as part of the system of labour corvée (yaoyi 徭役) and taxation during the Ming period 明 (1368-1644).

-All households were registered in "yellow registers" (huangce 黃冊), according to which labour corvée was requested according to the criteria ding and mu 丁畝 "[number of] male persons and field [size]", resulting in three different classes (san deng 三等).
+All households were registered in "yellow registers" (huangce 黃冊), according to which corvée was requested according to the criteria ding 丁 and mu 畝 "[number of] male persons and field [size]", resulting in three different classes (san deng 三等).
 Widows, widowers, couples without children, orphans and persons living alone, or such without landed property, were exempted from service, yet they were still registered as so-called "impair and leftovers" (jiling 畸零).
 One copy of the registers was sent to the Ministry of Revenue (hubu 戶部), and three others remained in the district, the prefecture, and the provincial administration commission (buzhengsi 布政司).

-From the beginning, the lijia service was a local substitute for public duties (gou she gong shi 勾攝公事), and in the course of time, more and more administrative responsibilities fell into the hands of the village heads, collecting taxes (cuizheng qianliang 催征錢糧), or fees for offerings, banquets, construction, the supply for local troops and such marching through, grain for local schools, the transport of tributary grain, or the farewell ceremony for candidates for the state examinations.
+From the beginning, the lijia service was a local substitute for public duties (gou she gong shi 勾攝公事), and in the course of time, more and more administrative responsibilities fell into the hands of the village heads, like the collection of taxes (cuizheng qianliang 催征錢糧) or fees for offerings, banquets, construction work, the supply for local troops and such marching through, grain for local schools, the transport of tributary grain, or the farewell ceremony for candidates for the state examinations.

 The system was gradually abolished in the course of the eighteenth century, when labour service was finally merged with the field tax (see tanding rumu 攤入地畝).